Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 ## The modularization protocol

->APPEND PROPOSAL

 Always start by thinking of an ID for your module.
-E.g. `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY` or `SHUTTLE_TOGGLE` - We will use this in future documentation.
+E.g. `DNA_FEATURE_WINGS` or `XENOARCHEAOLOGY` or `SHUTTLE_TOGGLE` - We will use this in future documentation.
 It is essentially your module ID.
 It must be uniform throughout the entire module.
 All references MUST be exactly the same.

 And then you'll want to establish your core folder that you'll be working out of which is normally your module ID.
 E.g. `modular_skyrat/modules/yourmodulename`

->APPEND END

->

-If your change is not entirely contained within an already modularized feature, pick some previously unused name for it, it will come in handy, as you will be marking the code using it, for example `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY`

->

 ### Assets: images, sounds, icons and binaries